billreiss/breiss_DevRadio/OpenAIRecommendationAppMaui/README.md

 Install the `Azure.AI.OpenAI` package. it's in beta so you need to include prerelease.

-Add a Services folder, and create the following `OpenAIService` class:
+Add a `Services` folder in the root of the project, and create the following `OpenAIService` class:

 ```
 using Azure.AI.OpenAI;